opral/monorepo/rfcs/001-core-architecture.md

 This RFC proposes a localization system that acknowledges git as the single source of truth, utilizes git for automation, and extends git to close collaboration gaps between developers and translators.

-In short, a git-based localization system for developers and translators.
+In short, a git-based localization system for developers and translators with a high degree of composability and automation.

 <br/>
 <figure>